valerixb/R5stuff/README.md

 including the IPI = inter processor interrupt = incoming message from linux.
 It also prints the state of the register bank and the value of the two sample parameters (one float, one signed integer 32bit) communicated by linux side.
+Latest timer interrupt latency is printed as well.

 On the linux side, you run the app and then you are asked to enter the value of the two parameters, which are then sent to the R5 side.
 Press "e" to exit the loop and end linux application; at that point,